• Skip to main content

 A male and female sit on a wooden park bench between pink blooming cherry blossom trees in Paris, France.

-If you’re visiting Paris in the warmer months, spend an afternoon taking a leisurely stroll, hand in hand, through some of Paris’ most beautiful gardens and parks.
+If you’re visiting in the warmer months, spend an afternoon taking a leisurely stroll, hand in hand, through some of Paris’ most beautiful gardens and parks.

 Maybe you’ll find a tree or 2 to hide behind to sneak a kiss or a snuggly selfie.

-My favorite romantic park in Paris is Parc des Buttes-Chaumont.
-This gorgeous park is filled with cherry blossom trees, quaint bridges, and a man-made lake with a secluded temple atop a large rock.
+This gorgeous park has lots of flowering cherry blossom trees, quaint bridges, and a lake with a small temple atop a large rock.

 Photograph of The Loire by Thomas Regnaudin at the Palace of Versailles.

-Spend a day at one of the many royal palaces near Paris, where you can pretend you’re royals for a day.
+Spend a day at one of the many palaces near Paris, where you can pretend you’re royals for a day.

-The Palace of Versailles is my favorite pick for this romantic activity.
 While the palace itself is lovely, visiting the Temple of Love is a must.

 The Temple of Love, located away from the main palace, behind Petit Trianon, is an elegant structure with a replica of a statue of Cupid.

 TIP: Many of the palaces in and near Paris are included as part of the Paris Museum Pass, a pre-paid Paris tourist card that can help you save money.
-And everyone loves to save money, right?

 A Seine River cruise boat with passengers floats along the Seine River at sunset.